-When you initially decide to invest in one of our portfolio companies, or in the VCapital pool, we will provide you with a checklist and a letter that you can have signed.
+When you initially decide to invest in one of our portfolio companies, we will provide you with a checklist and a letter that you can have signed.

 For residents in countries other than the US, your government allows you to self certify and invest when you meet the requirements, which vary by country.
 We will provide the appropriate information for your country’s accreditation during the accrediting process.

 VCapital is structured to appeal to serious, discerning investors, including experienced venture capital investors and established angel investors and angel groups looking at startup investment.
-The minimum investment requirement is $50k, for either a single company deal or to invest in the firm’s escrowed pool.
+The minimum investment requirement is $25k.

 Why is VCapital’s minimum requirement so much higher than other online crowd investing firms?